nss-nightclass-projects/Night-Class-Resources/book-4-react/chapters/react-setup.md

 To set up react we will be using a scaffolding tool called [Create React App](https://github.com/facebook/create-react-app).

 ## What is create-react-app?
 create-react-app is a tool built by facebook that quickly sets up a React project.
-The project was built with three main goals: one dependency (webpack does all the things), No configuration required (standard reasonable configurations for development and production builds), no lock-in (if you don't like the standard configuration you can eject and create your own).
+The project was built with three main goals:
+1. one dependency (webpack does all the things)
+2. No configuration required (standard reasonable configurations for development and production builds)
+3. no lock-in (if you don't like the standard configuration you can eject and create your own).

 Out of the box we will be able to enjoy the following great features:
 * REACT with JSX